 If you are a business, the year 2020 has certainly taught you a lot of things.
 The year was marred by a global pandemic but it also opened the eyes of entrepreneurs to see weaknesses in their chosen business models and to grab opportunities for survival.
 Physical businesses closed and what thrived were internet-based enterprises or those who were quick to adopt a work-from-home or online scheme.

-One of the insights that the 2020 crisis revealed is this: whether you are a small or a mid-sized business or even if you are a big player in your industry, you have to integrate your business or at least part of it, to a SaaS platform.
+One of the insights that the 2020 crisis revealed is this: whether you are a small or a mid-sized business or even if you are a big player in your industry, you have to integrate your business, or at least part of it, into a SaaS platform.

 And no, we are not just making up the importance of making the transition to become a SaaS company – the business world and the IT people can’t stress it enough too.

 According to 99firms, by 2020, around 85% of small businesses will incorporate SaaS solutions in their operations, and by 2021, 73% of companies will have all their applications under SaaS.

 Additionally, according to research by the IT monitoring website, LogicMonitor, one of the top crisis responses that organizations made in 2020, was to invest in the Cloud or SaaS platform.
 In fact, 49% of these companies expanded their use of Cloud-based apps this year.

 But wait.
 Are you already familiar with Saas and how it impacts businesses today and in the future?

 If you are still at a loss about this technology, you need to step up your game and start learning about this new technology that businesses around the world are adopting – fast.
 Or else you’ll get left behind.

 Software as a Service is also known as SaaS and you may know it by its other more popular name in the market – the Cloud.
 When you adopt SaaS applications, you do not need any hardware or installer.
 You only need to log in to a Cloud-based application and you are now ready to get started.